CopernicaMarketingSoftware/mailerq-docker/amqphttp/README.md

 # Dockerfiles for MailerQ AmqpHttp
 This repository contains the Dockerfile for MailerQ AmqpHttp.
 Automatically built versions are available at [Docker Hub](https://hub.docker.com/r/mailerq/amqphttp/).

-## Getting started
-The easiest method to get started is to copy the license key from [here](https://www.mailerq.com/product/license/trial).
-If a LICENSE_KEY environmental variable is supplied, MailerQ will automatically fetch the appropriate license.

-Alternatively, the file itself can be downloaded, and bound using `-v` on container startup to `/etc/mailerq/license.txt`.
-See our [documentation](https://www.mailerq.com/documentation/5.13/configuration) for appropriate configuration file values.

 ## Setup
 All options can be supplied in the system wide config file, via environment variables and as command line options.
 The config file is stored in /etc/copernica/amqphttp.txt.
 Options from the config file can be overridden by passing them as command line arguments or environment variables.
 The "rabbitmq-address" setting, for example, can be provided in the following ways:
  - the setting "rabbitmq-address" in the /etc/copernica/httpcaller.txt config file